MinyMinz/TeamHolidayManager/README.md

 Fast API project to manage holiday requests using a postgres database.
 Also manages a list of teams, users within their teams and their application privileges.

-You can interact with the API using the swagger docs hosted on AWS or by running the project locally (please follow steps from Getting Started when running locally).
+You can interact with the API using the swagger docs hosted on Render or by running the project locally (please follow steps from Getting Started when running locally).

 ## Built With